Mohd-Umar4488/Currency_Convertor_App/README.md

-Sure, here's a description you can use for your currency converter repository:

 Currency Converter
 This repository contains a simple yet effective currency converter web application built using HTML, CSS, and JavaScript.
 With this currency converter, users can easily convert between different currencies, making it a handy tool for travellers, investors, and anyone dealing with international transactions.